quijaman1988/SusanBuckDWAnotes/03_Laravel/10_Namespacing.md

 ## Autoloading
 Not only does namespacing help prevent name collisions, it also helps power [__autoloading__](http://php.net/manual/en/language.oop5.autoload.php).

-Autoloading is a PHP functionality that makes it so you use classes in your code without having to explicitly require class files.
+Autoloading is a feature PHP has which makes it possible to invoke classes in your code without having to explicitly require the corresponding class files.

 In other words, without autoloading you might have to write: